-In response to San Diego’s housing shortage, the city is working on making it easier and cheaper to build granny flats or secondary living units.
-Granny flats are a great way to offset the cost of your home, take advantage of the high cost of rent in San Diego County, or give yourself a little more privacy if you have a multigenerational home.
+In response to San Diego’s housing shortage, the city is working on making it easier and cheaper to build granny flats or accessory dwelling units (ADU).
+An ADU is a great way to offset the cost of your home, take advantage of the high cost of rent in San Diego County, or give yourself a little more privacy if you have a multigenerational home.

 Although it is called a granny flat, it doesn’t mean your grandma has to live there.
 They are often used by grandparents, young adult children, nannies, houseguests, and (depending on zoning laws) renters.

-A granny flat is a secondary, self-contained living area built on the property of a single-family home.
-Sometimes they are called casitas, guest houses, accessory dwelling units (ADU), mother-in-law units, pool houses, in-law apartments, bonus units, accessory apartments, or secondary living units.
+For San Diego County zoning purposes, they are called accessory dwelling units (ADU).
+An ADU is a secondary, self-contained living area built on the property of a single-family home.
+Sometimes they are also called casitas, guest houses, mother-in-law units, pool houses, in-law apartments, bonus units, accessory apartments, or secondary living units.

 They usually have a kitchenette, bathroom, and private entrance.
 Depending on the size and design, they may be all one room like a studio apartment or they can have a bedroom and separate living area.